EFFECTIVE: 1st January 2023

-Latticework BV., a branch office of Latticework Inc. in The Netherlands, (“LatticeWork”, “we”, “us”, or “our”) provides personal data storage products (the “Products”) and software applications available for macOS and Windows computers and iOS and Android mobile devices (the “Applications”) and related services, including, cloud data storage and hosting services that we provide in connection with the Products and Applications (all of the foregoing, collectively referred to as the “Amber Platform”).
-Please read this Privacy Notice carefully to understand our policies and practices regarding our collection and use of your information.
-In order to provide our Services, we collect and process certain personal information.
+Latticework, Inc., a Delaware corporation (“LatticeWork”, “we”, “us”, or “our”) provides data storage products (the “Products”) and software applications available for macOS and Windows computers and iOS and Android mobile devices (the “Applications”) and related services, including, cloud data storage and hosting services that we provide in connection with the Products (e.g., Amber or Amber X) and Applications (all of the foregoing, collectively referred to as the “Amber Platform”, or “Amber Service”).

 This Privacy Notice (“Privacy Notice”) is intended to help you better understand how we process your personal information, and governs how LatticeWork may collect, use, store and disclose personal information that we obtain through or from the following (collectively referred to as, the “Services”):

-- Visit or use the LatticeWork website located at latticework.eu, amberpro.net, or any other websites or domains owned or operated by LatticeWork on which an authorized link to this Privacy Notice is posted (the “Sites”);
+- Visit or use the LatticeWork websites located at latticework.eu or myamber.cloud and any other websites or domains owned or operated by LatticeWork on which an authorized link to this Privacy Notice is posted (the “Sites”);

 - Purchase and use the Products and/or Services;